Crinmatic/Hate-Speech-Detector/README.md

 # Hate-Speech-Detector

-An End to end project on hate speech detection from organic generated tweets.
+An End to end project on hate speech detection from organically generated tweets.